 Oftentimes, your listeners have already answered your questions in their heads, making them tune out of your discussion.
 Asking rhetorical questions actively involves your audience in the discussion, while keeping them focused on the topic at hand.

 Planting a question with an obvious answer lets your audience convince themselves as opposed to shoehorning your message into your speech.
 A listener coming to a conclusion on his own is more swayed than one who had to be painstakingly convinced by a desperate presenter.

 People like being directly addressed.
 Personal pronouns such as “you,” “I,” “us,” and “we” add an intimate touch to your presenting style.

 Listeners also prefer listening to a human over a robot.
 Contractions like “I’ve,” “you’re,” and “we’ll” make you sound like you’re speaking with friends or relatives, giving a personal and animated connection between you and your audience.

 The active voice makes a sentence more lively and dynamic.
 Compared to the passive voice (“This next part is important and should be listened to closely.”), the active voice focuses on the doer of the action (“Listen closely to the next important part.”).
 This contributes to a more involved and engaged audience that both listens and acts.

 The passive voice has many literary uses, but the active voice should dominate your language, especially in business presentations.
 You have a limited amount of time to get the point across.
 Choose your words wisely.

 Using direct speech makes you sound more relatable and appealing.
-Sounding direct and conversational helps tune your audience into your speech, and make them pay closer attention to your words.
+This tunes your audience into your speech, and make them pay closer attention to your words.